Just like how Apple iPhone changed the mobile industry, hydraulic power steering rack is the equivalent in the automotive industry.

 When driving straight, we don’t need any power assist at all because we are not turning the car.
 But, the engine still drives the steering pump whether we need it or not.
 When you are moving unnecessary parts, energy are wasted and that decreases our fuel economy.

 There is one other problem.

-If you’d like to find out more, we have listed out the Top 7 Steering Rack Problems you can Identify [with Videos!] just for you.
+This is just one of the many of the problems that we may face in a hydraulic steering system.
+If you’d like to find out more about, we have listed out the Top 7 Steering Rack Problems you can Identify [with Videos!] just for you.

 Give it a read, it will be worth every minute.

 Yes, there are flaws.
 But, hydraulic power steering have come a long way and made driving easier and safer than ever before.
 I don’t know about you but I can’t imagine driving without power steering anymore!